simonapicardi/movement-workshop_ESA-2016/part1_setup_db.md

 create a fully operational relational database for GPS tracking data.
 The first steps to carry out are the creation of a new database, of a new schema and a table to accommodate data coming from the (GPS) sensor that can then be imported.
-All the basic knowledge needed for these tasks were introduced in the Part 1 of this tutorial.

 ### Example